jack3715/Module1_Challenge_Citadel/README.md

 3. ***Asset Management:*** Citadel's Asset Management division offers a range of investment strategies to their institutional and individual investors.
 These offerings encompass: equities, fixed income, alternative investments, and more.
 Citadel manages trillions of dollars in assets on behalf of their clients.

-4. ***Credit Markets:*** Citadel has a signifcant presence in global credit markets.
+4. ***Credit Markets:*** Citadel has a significant presence in global credit markets.
 This includes trading various fixed income securities, such as corporate bonds and credit derivatives.
 The company's involvement in credit markets contribute to the overall diversity of the company's global portfolio.

-5. ***Technology and Data-Driven Solutions:*** Citadel has always placed a significant emphasis on techology and data-driven solutions.
-The company is constantly investing in new systems that support algorithmic and high frequency trading, as well as analytics to enahance performance and risk management.
+5. ***Technology and Data-Driven Solutions:*** Citadel has always placed a significant emphasis on technology and data-driven solutions.
+The company is constantly investing in new systems that support algorithmic and high frequency trading, as well as analytics to enhance performance and risk management.

 ### Example of Technologies used at Citadel